DuncanRitchie/DuncanRitchie.github.io/README.md

 ## Assets
 This is a static site with three HTML pages: [index.html](https://www.duncanritchie.co.uk/), [code.html](https://www.duncanritchie.co.uk/code.html), and [aboutme.html](https://www.duncanritchie.co.uk/aboutme.html).
 For three pages, there’s quite a lot going on.

-It is hosted by GitHub Pages, to let me publish other repos to subfolders, eg www.duncanritchie.co.uk/calculator/ and www.duncanritchie.co.uk/snake/ .
+It is hosted by Netlify.
+Other repos of mine are published to subfolders, eg www.duncanritchie.co.uk/calculator/ and www.duncanritchie.co.uk/snake/ .

 Font icons (all three of them) are from Font Awesome.
 The non-icon font is Alegreya, self-hosted.